 Unblocking or widening of a heart valve

-What is it?
+What is it?What is it?

 A narrowed valve can be widened using the single-balloon (for the aortic valve) or the double-balloon (for the mitral valve) technique.
-This results in reduction of the gradient of the treated valve.
+This results in a reduction of the gradient of the treated valve.

-What is the process?
+What is the process?What is the process?

-This procedure is performed under general anaesthetic.
-The procedure is done in conjunction with a transoesophageal echocardiography.
+You will first be admitted to the day hospital.
+If no recent laboratory results are available, blood samples will be collected.
+An transoesophageal ultrasound.
 Through a tube in the groin (in the vein), a long needle is inserted and passed through the partition from the right to the left atrium.
 A long catheter is subsequently introduced.
 A thin wire is threaded up to the narrowed mitral valve and two balloons are used to open the valve.

-What are the risks?
+What are the risks?What are the risks?

 Because of the selection process preceding the procedure and careful monitoring of the different stages of the treatment, complications are very rare.
 Some complications may require urgent surgery.
 The most important complications are:

-- Atrial septal defect
+- Atrial septum defect

-- Rupture of the valve ring
+- Tear of the valve ring

-- Cardiac tamponade
+- Heart tamponade

 Balloon dilatation of the aortic valve rarely delivers a permanent result and is, for instance, considered as temporary treatment of recurrent decompensation due to critical aortic stenosis, or as bridging therapy before definitive therapy (surgical or percutaneous).

-Centres and specialist areas
+Centres and specialist areasCentres and specialist areas

-Latest publication date: 28/07/2021
+Latest publication date: 26/01/2022